SuzukiTakamasa/LINEBot/README.md

 # LINE bot named pokemondatabot

-Read the QR code below and add this LINEbot as a friend.
+Read the QR code below and add this LINE bot as a friend.
 You will get the info of the status of Pokemon you submit.

 ※Only 151 1st generation Pokemon are supported now.